geudde/attic-chest/pages/04.season-3/19.meeting-40/02.may/docs.md

 With hyacinth and woodbine crowned.

 The rose then opened on the scene
-And joyed to deck her blooming Queen
+And joyed to deck her blooming queen
 Her looks were ever bright and gay,
 And poets loved to welcome May.